Auditing culture through soft controls

 Company culture is increasingly being attributed to the success or failure of organisations – in particular the level of employee engagement as an indicator of culture.
-Associate Partner – Audit, Todd Dewey, discusses how “soft controls” are an indicator of culture, and what this means for organisations looking to measure and improve their culture.
+Our Audit team discuss how “soft controls” are an indicator of culture, and what this means for organisations looking to measure and improve their culture.

 In order for an internal audit of culture to be effective, the internal audit function must be supported from the top of the organisation, there must be a clear audit charter, staff must feel comfortable to report to internal audit in a confidential manner, and there must be a sound level of risk maturity across the organisation.